awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Integrating.AutoScaling.md

 You can tune the responsiveness of a target\-tracking scaling policy by adding cooldown periods that affect scaling your Aurora DB cluster in and out\.
 A cooldown period blocks subsequent scale\-in or scale\-out requests until the period expires\.
 These blocks slow the deletions of Aurora Replicas in your Aurora DB cluster for scale\-in requests, and the creation of Aurora Replicas for scale\-out requests\.

 You can specify the following cooldown periods:
 + A scale\-in activity reduces the number of Aurora Replicas in your Aurora DB cluster\.
 A scale\-in cooldown period specifies the amount of time, in seconds, after a scale\-in activity completes before another scale\-in activity can start\.
 + A scale\-out activity increases the number of Aurora Replicas in your Aurora DB cluster\.
 A scale\-out cooldown period specifies the amount of time, in seconds, after a scale\-out activity completes before another scale\-out activity can start\.
+**Note**
+A scale\-out cooldown period is ignored if a subsequent scale\-out request is for a larger number of Aurora Replicas than the first request\.

-When a scale\-in or a scale\-out cooldown period is not specified, the default for each is 300 seconds\.
+If you don't set the scale\-in or scale\-out cooldown period, the default for each is 300 seconds\.

 ### Enable or disable scale\-in activities<a name="Aurora.Integrating.AutoScaling.Concepts.ScaleIn"></a>